arthurOmanko/HSVoiceCommandVR/README.md

 - For installing Speech recognition Language Pack in Windows, please refer to
 [Installing New Languages | Text or Speech to Text | Windows 11 https://www.youtube.com/watch?v=lKMFbOEcT-E].
 - Which Speech recognition Language Packs you have already installed or what you have set as \<Locale\> item are able to be checked via ${GameFolder}\UserData\dictionaries\Please_check_used_speech_recognition_engine.txt.
-- If you dont install Speech recognition Language Pack at all, you can use only voice pannel on GUI (not real voices).
+- If you dont install Speech recognition Language Pack at all, you can use only voice panel on GUI (not real voices).
 - Each Language Pack dictionary (for example, en-US.txt, ja-JP.txt etc.) will be created automatically at first if not existing at all in ${GameFolder}\UserData\dictionaries\\.
 - On each Language Pack dictionary (for example, en-US.txt, ja-JP.txt etc.), you can add/remove/change your favorite voice pronunciations as a row for each voice command.
 ![Image](https://github.com/user-attachments/assets/911bbd4d-5fc9-44f8-ad6d-4075795bbc81)